RodrigoSalAlv/Movies_ETL_Challenge/README.md

 ## Project Overview
 ### Purpose
-was to clean the databases provided by different sources, in order to generate a single readable and clean database
+The purpose of this module and challenge was to clean the databases provided by different sources, in order to generate a single readable and clean database